coinjinja/slate/source/index.html.md

 > Make sure to replace `YOUR_API_KEY` with your API key.

-Coinjinja API keys now are distributed through email, contact [us](mailto:dev@coinjinja.com) with your business email to ask for it.
+Coinjinja API keys now are distributed through email, contact [us](mailto:dev@coinjinja.com) with your business email (@same domain of your website) to ask for it.

 Coinjinja expects for the API key to be included in all API requests to the server in a header that looks like the following: